 Day 8: Leaving Jamnagar, we’ll head west, pausing to look for Demoiselle Cranes and the now rare Laggar Falcon as we leave the Kathiawar Peninsula and drive to Bhuj, capital of Kutch and an area that, during the summer monsoon, is a seasonal island!
 Night near Moti Virani south of Bhuj.

-Days 9-11: We’ll devote three full days in the area south of Bhuj in search of the region’s specialities.
-Chief among these is the enigmatic Grey Hypocolius.
+Days 9-11: We’ll devote our three full days south of Bhuj in search of the region’s specialities, chief among these is the enigmatic Grey Hypocolius.
 A difficult species elsewhere in the world, Hypocolius are particularly partial to berries of the ‘Toothbrush Tree’ and with small numbers wintering south of Bhuj, we should be able to find a number of these attractive desert birds.
 The globally vulnerable White-naped Tit is also here and this ‘not too difficult’ to see attractive Indian endemic will be high on our wish-list.
 One day we plan to travel south to another grassland reserve where small numbers of the little-known White-browed (or Stoliczka’s) Bushchat winters.
-The reserve also holds White-bellied Minivet, large numbers of Chestnut-bellied Sandgrouse and a few rare Macqueen’s Bustards and we’d hope to encounter all of these.
-Eastern Imperial and often impressive numbers of Steppe Eagles spend the winter in this area and with luck, we might be able to find a Sykes’s Nightjar roosting near our guest house.
+That reserve also holds White-bellied Minivet, large numbers of Chestnut-bellied Sandgrouse, and a few rare Macqueen’s Bustards.
+Eastern Imperial and often impressive numbers of Steppe Eagles spend the winter in this area and, with luck, we might be able to find a Sykes’s Nightjar roosting near our guest house.
 Nights near Moti Virani.

 Day 12: After a final morning south of Bhuj we’ll retrace our route north and then east, re-crossing the mighty Gulf of Kutch as we head to the Little Rann of Kutch.
 Our final destination will be Rann Riders, a comfortable lodge at Dasada, right on the edge of the Little Rann of Kutch.